rshilpa16/Customer-Service-Satisfaction/README.md

 Out of all three channels Email, Inbound and Outbound maximum CSAT score % is for Outbound call i.e 85.40 %

+FTR day wise is showing normal except day 28th where FTR decreased.

+Regarding CSAT Trend and CSAT % Score trend day wise, there is increase in the CSAT percentage from 83% to 85%.